World Laughter Day 2020: Date, History and Health Benefits

 Do you know that there are several community groups around the world known as Laughter Clubs who regularly practice simple international laughter techniques that promote wellness and overall well-being?
-Let us tell you that it is free and open to all.

 World Laughter Day: History

-How World Laughter Day is celebrated?
+How is World Laughter Day celebrated?

 People went to Laughter club, gather and laugh together.
 You can see several comedy pictures or can listen to the famous comedians for fun.
 People also join comedy acts to become a comedian and also take part in the improvisation classes.
 Some people share funny jokes on social media by keeping hashtag World Laughter Day.
 Watch movies with friends with full of comedy and entertainment.
 Even people gather in some park and perform laughing yoga practice.